Psilocybe: History and ethnography

 Hallucinogenic species of Psilocybe have a long history of use among the native peoples of Mesoamerica for religious communion, divination, and healing, from pre-Columbian times up to the present day.
 Hallucinogenic Psilocybe were known to the aboriginal Mexicans as teonanácatl (literally "divine mushroom") and were reportedly served at the coronation of Moctezuma II in 1502.
 After the Spanish conquest of the Americas, the use of hallucinogenic plants and mushrooms, like other pre-Christian traditions, was forcibly suppressed and driven underground.

 By the 20th century, hallucinogenic mushroom use was thought by non-Native Americans to have disappeared entirely.
 However, in 1955, Valentina Wasson and R. Gordon Wasson became the first Westerners to actively participate in an indigenous mushroom ceremony.
 The Wassons did much to publicize their discovery, even publishing an article on their experiences in Life in 1957.
 In 1956, Roger Heim identified the hallucinogenic mushroom that the Wassons had brought back from Mexico as Psilocybe and in 1958, Albert Hofmann first reported psilocin and psilocybin as the active compound in these mushrooms.
 There is some skepticism as to whether or not these "sacred mushrooms" were actually in the genus Psilocybe.
 However, according to Heim's research in Mexico, he identified three species of Psilocybe that he believed were used in these native ceremonies.
 The species identified by Heim were; P. mexicana, P. caerulescens, and P. zapotecorum. are a variety of Psilocybe mushrooms that make up the teonanácatl group of hallucinogenic mushrooms, including P. cubensis.
 Isauro Nava Garcia, a Mazatec man, provided guidance to Heim while Heim conducted his field and culture work.
 Garcia was an avid observer of the fungi in his environment while identifying specific characteristics about the fruit body of the Psilocybe his ancestors utilized, as well as knowing where they could be found.

 At present, hallucinogenic mushroom use has been reported among a number of groups spanning from central Mexico to Oaxaca, including groups of Nahua, Mixtecs, Mixe, Mazatecs, Zapotecs, and others.

+A 2024 research paper identified Psilocybe maluti as a new species from the Free State Province of South Africa and Lesotho in Southern Africa.
+Anecdotal reports suggest that the mushroom is used spiritually and traditionally by Basotho healers, marking it the only documented instance of traditional hallucinogenic mushroom use in Africa and the earliest recorded reference to such practices in Sub-Saharan Africa.

 The popularization of entheogens by Wasson, Timothy Leary, and others has led to an explosion in the use of hallucinogenic Psilocybe throughout the world.
 By the early 1970s, a number of psychoactive Psilocybe species were described from temperate North America, Europe, and Asia and were widely collected.
 Books describing methods of cultivating P. cubensis in large quantities were also published.
 The relatively easy availability of hallucinogenic Psilocybe from wild and cultivated sources has made it among the most widely used of the hallucinogenic drugs.